juergenlerner/eventnet/data/scientific_networks/aminer/README.md

 On this page we list several scripts or auxiliary software to convert coauthor-network data from [https://www.aminer.org/citation](https://www.aminer.org/citation) into the input format of eventnet.hyper.
-We also demonstrate how to compute features (explanatory variables or hyperedge statistics) with eventnet.hyper and how this data is used to train and test models for citation prediction.
+We also demonstrate how to compute features (explanatory variables or hyperedge statistics) with eventnet.hyper and how this data is used to train and test models for citation prediction; for an introduction to relational hyperevent models (RHEM) with eventnet.hyper, see the [RHEM tutorial](https://github.com/juergenlerner/eventnet/wiki/RHEM-first-steps-(tutorial)).

 Note that the actual data is provided by Aminer - here we just list scripts to preprocess and analyze this data with RHEM.
 A reference for the data is the following (also see the webpage given above).

 Jie Tang, Jing Zhang, Limin Yao, Juanzi Li, Li Zhang, and Zhong Su. **ArnetMiner: Extraction and Mining of Academic Social Networks**.
 In _Proceedings of the Fourteenth ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (SIGKDD'2008)_. pp.990-998.